Creating and Running Koa.js Projects with ServBay

 .

-Run Koa.js Development Server
+Run the Koa.js Development Server

-Open Terminal, navigate to the project directory
+Open Terminal, move to the

 servbay-koa-app